 So there you go, everything you need to know about how to make crab cakes.
 And if you are going for a fully Maryland theme, serve them with an Orange Crush, our favorite summer time beverage!

-Maryland Style Crab Cakes
+Maryland Style Crab Cake Recipe

 - Dab the crab meat with paper towels to get out excess moisture.
 Try not to break apart any of the large crab meat lumps.